 In the times of Ottomans, Travnik was one of the major cities in Bosnia.
 It’s situated at the foot of Vlasic Mountain, in the Lasva Valley, which was once the main trading route toward Dalmatia, Serbia and beyond.

 In Travnik, make sure to visit Stari Grad (Old Town) Fortress and Museum of Ivo Andric.
-You can also opt for a guided tour of all the tourist attractions in the city.

 The fortress is situated on the slopes of Vlasic Mountain and offers a wonderful view of the town.
 Inside the fortress, there are interesting displays regarding the history and natural heritage of the Travnik region.
 You will have more insight into the life of locals throughout the centuries.

 Visiting the Museum of Ivo Andric is one of the best things to do in Bosnia.
 It situated in the birth house of Nobel Prize winner Ivo Andric.
 This Yugoslav novelist, poet, and short-story writer won the 1961 Nobel Prize in literature.
 Besides the exhibits about Andric’s life and literary work, there is also an ethnographic exhibit depicting the appearance of the traditional Bosnian room in the time of the Ottoman Empire.

 Following your trip around Travnik, head to Jajce, which is just 50-60 km away.
 This small, charming destination is situated in the valley of two rivers-Vrbas and Pliva.

 During your 5 days in Bosnia and Herzegovina, do remember to stop by Jajce.
 Jajce has many landmarks and museums worth visit, so I’d recommend getting a daily ticket that covers the majority attractions.
 Get tickets in the Tourist Information Center close to the waterfall.